nluetts/NoisySignalIntegration.jl/docs/src/guide.md

 Suppose our spectrum looks like the following simulation:

 ```@example FTIR
-using Distributions, MCIntegrate, Plots
+using Distributions, NoisySignalIntegration, Plots
 using Random: seed!

-spectrum = MCIntegrate.testdata_1()
+spectrum = NoisySignalIntegration.testdata_1()
 plot(spectrum, label="simulated spectrum")
 ```

-In order two apply the MCIntegrate uncertainty analysis, we must perform 4 basic
+In order two apply the NoisySignalIntegration uncertainty analysis, we must perform 4 basic
 steps:
 1. Crop from the spectrum the region that contains the signals and the region that contains a representative sample of the noise